 Mount Holyoke community members can use our Virtual Private Network, or VPN, to access on-campus resources while we are learning, teaching, and working remotely.
-In theory, a student in China could use the VPN to access MHC digital resources, such as e-mail.
+Potentially, a student in China could use the VPN to access MHC digital resources, such as e-mail and other Google applications.

 However, the College’s VPN is not officially registered in China.
 Some students may not feel safe using it, due to reports that unauthorized VPN use can result in fines.
 And they may find that the MHC VPN stops working after a while, if they do use it: unauthorized VPNs in use in China are often detected after a while and then blocked.

 The Mount Holyoke VPN can enable student access to most Mount Holyoke resources from China, but it is not a guarantee.

 When possible, offer multiple ways to access resources required for study.

 Consider holding office hours or advising sessions both early in the morning and late in the afternoon.
 Doing so offers choice to students in faraway time zones.

 Library resources and databases should be accessible to students in China via the links in the Databases A-Z list on the LITS website.
 These links will allow students to log in via the campus proxy server and then access resources.